MKosh/Titanic-on-ROOT/README.md

 # Titanic-on-ROOT
 ## Analyzing the Titanic dataset with ROOT

 This is a work in progress side project to learn the TMVA framework in ROOT using a dataset that has a lot of resources online.
+Tested on Ubuntu 20.04 running under Windows 10 WSL2.

+## Known issues

+There are issues when going between linux file types and windows.
+The first two lines are where the most errors come up.
+It's suggested that you first convert the train.csv file type to the correct format if you download it directly from somewhere like Kaggle.
+Open the file in VS Code and set the End of Line sequence at the bottom right to LF instead of CRLF and save it.

 ### How to do the analysis
 * First run